-The Enhanced Post-Baccalaureate Certificate Program in Pre-Medicine is a structured program designed to assist prospective students (re-applicants, academic enhancers) in gaining admission into medical school.
-The program is designed for exceptional individuals who desire to become physician leaders aligned with the unique goal affirmed by the University's mission: dedication to social justice and health equity for underserved population through outstanding education, research, clinical service, and community engagement.
+The Charles R. Drew University Postbaccalaureate Leadership Program (CDU PLP) is a structured, comprehensive program designed to assist first-time and re-applicant students in gaining admission into medical school.
+Our program is designed for exceptional individuals who desire to become physician leaders aligned with the unique goal affirmed by the University's mission: dedication to social justice and health equity for underserved populations through outstanding education, research, clinical service, and community engagement.